esplito/coding-notes/testingjavascript/test-nodejs-backends.md

 ## Test Node Controllers Overview
 In this part we'll test controllers and Kent has created a  [markdown file with instructions](https://github.com/kentcdodds/testing-node-apps/blob/tjs/src/routes/__tests__/list-items-controller.md).

-Testing controllers is a bit more difficult and requires more setup and cleanup.
-We also deal with more complex business logic.
+- Testing controllers is a bit more difficult and requires more setup and cleanup.
+- We also deal with more complex business logic.
+- We'll mock our interactions with the database

+Kent's explanation to why we mock the database interaction:
+>1.
+Test speed: Database/Service interactions will make our tests run slower.
+>2.
+Test simplicity: Database/Service interactions will make our tests require more complex setup/teardown logic.
+>3.
+Test stability: Database/Service interactions will make our tests more flaky by relying on services that may be outside our control.
+> 🦉  While we get benefits by mocking databases and services, it's wise to not forget what we're giving up.
+Read  [Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details)  and  [The Merits of Mocking](https://kentcdodds.com/blog/the-merits-of-mocking)  for more info.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMTUwMTcxNCwtNTMzOTM1NDY3LDMwNT
+eyJoaXN0b3J5IjpbLTY3OTg1Mzk1NCwtNTMzOTM1NDY3LDMwNT
 kxOTA2Miw5NjI2NTA4NTcsMTIyMDU1MjIyMiwtMTk0MjQ0MTI3
 NCwtMzk4MjA2MjA1LDExMzg3NjgxNDUsNDQ2NzAwOTAwLC0yND
 cwOTUxNjMsLTUyNjY2MDc3MiwtMTU0NDk0MDA4MywtNTY5Nzk5